 Document Your Dog's Health

-Pass the Final Evaluation
+Complete the Final Evaluation Process

 Once a dog and its handler complete all the requirements, they must go through a final evaluation, or series of evaluations, to become an official animal-assisted therapy team.
 The process can be very involved and sometimes quite difficult.
 However, many dedicated handlers and their dogs find that it is all well worth it in the end.

-Problems and Proofing Behavior
+Problems and Proofing

 As much as you may hope that your pup becomes an amazing therapy dog, not all dogs will make the cut.
 Each dog is different, so don't be disappointed if yours doesn't make it through training.